Director of Consulting

 Bill's practice experience encompasses civil litigation in both the state and federal courts.
 He has represented clients in a broad variety of complex construction, business, and commercial disputes.
 His civil litigation experience includes depositions, pre-trial and dispositive motions, mediations, arbitrations, jury trials, and appeals.
 Other areas of his litigation practice include insurance coverage disputes, personal injury, agribusiness litigation, and representation of professional athletes and other high net worth individuals in a variety of family law matters.

 Ken leads the firm's Labor and Employment Practice Group.
 His practice experience encompasses various areas of employment-related litigation.
 He advises clients and litigates cases involving all forms of employment discrimination, wrongful discharge, and breach of employment contracts from small start-up companies to Fortune 500 corporations.
 Ken is a frequent lecturer on employment discrimination, workplace retaliation, workers' compensation, and wage and hour law issues.
-He has been rated by his peers as being "preeminent" in his fields of law and serves in leadership roles with various legal and civic organizations.
+He also serves in leadership roles with various legal and civic organizations.

 Merrill's practice experience encompasses a broad range of business law matters, including start-up businesses, business transfers and acquisitions, transactional matters, and tax matters.
 He has extensive experience representing contractors, design professionals, and project owners in drafting and negotiating construction, design, and design/build contracts.